EKarton/Photos-Drive/apps/web-api/README.md

 ## Running them locally with Docker

-1. To build the app, run `docker build -t Photos-Drive-Web-Api .`
+1. To build the app, run `docker build -t photos-Drive-Web-Api .`

-2. To run the app, run `docker run -p 8080:3000 Photos-Drive-Web-Api`
+2. To run the app, run `docker run -p 8080:3000 photos-Drive-Web-Api`

 ## Running lints and tests